Axpy

 Atlas training products

-The product of each element in the source operand src and the scalar is added to the corresponding element in the destination operand dst.
-The calculation formula is as follows:
+Multiplies each element in the source operand src by a scalar and then adds the result to the corresponding element in the destination operand dst.
+The formula is as follows:

 Prototype

-• Computation of the first n pieces of data of a tensor
+• Computation of the first n data elements of a tensor

 1